Defence Intelligence: Defence intelligence roles

 DI has deployed intelligence analysts, linguists and reservists overseas, and provide geographic support by supplying both standard and specialised mapping to overseas theatres.

 Support to contingency planning for operations: DI provides intelligence data and all source assessments that assist in preparations for future situations with the potential to require the commitment of UK Armed Forces.
 These products, which cover political and military developments, country and cultural information, critical infrastructure and internal security, all aid contingency planning.

 Provision of early warning: A fundamental responsibility of Defence Intelligence is to alert ministers, chiefs of staff, senior officials and defence planners to impending crises around the world.
 Such warning is vital for short and medium term planning.
 DI meets this responsibility by focusing on current areas and topics of concern, highlighting the effects of changing circumstances, predicting security and stability trends, and assessing how these trends may develop.
 The assessments are distributed to decision-makers throughout the MOD, the Armed Forces, other government departments, allies, and UK Embassies and High Commissions.

 Provision of longer-term analysis of emerging threats: Defence Intelligence provides longer-term assessments of likely scenarios around the world where UK Armed Forces might need to operate and of the equipment that they might face.
 It also provides technical support to the development of future military equipment and to the development of countermeasures against potentially hostile systems.

-How Defence Intelligence carries out its work

-Direction: The Chief of Defence Intelligence (CDI) receives direction from the Chief of Defence Staff (CDS) and Permanent Under Secretary (PUS) on MOD's Intelligence needs and draws national guidance from the Cabinet Office Joint Intelligence Committee (JIC).

-Analysis and production: Intelligence assessments are written to meet the needs of customers and must be timely and relevant.
-The assessment process involves judging the authenticity and reliability of new information and its relevance to existing intelligence.
-Assessments focus on probable and possible outcomes, to provide the best available advice for developing a response or resolution.
-They are continually adjusted in light of new intelligence or events.